-Children services comprise of all services related to the treatment and prevention of children with serious emotional disturbance (SED) administered by the children's CRSP, school-based initiatives, and summer youth employment program.
-The \$4.4 million decrease in services as compared to prior year relates to the decline in service delivery due to the pandemic.
-Intellectually Developmental Disabled (IDD) services comprise of all treatment services administered through the CRSP, including services administered through Community Living Services for consumers under self-determination.
-In addition, a portion of the \$17.6 million in hazard pay is encompassed in the costs.
-The \$4.0 million decrease in services relates to the decline in service delivery due to the pandemic despite a financial stability payment to certain qualified providers.
+Children services comprise of all services related to the treatment and prevention of children with serious emotional disturbance (SED) administered by the children's CRSP, school-based initiatives, and summer youth employment programs.
+The reductions in the program are primarily related to the continued effects of the pandemic and workforce shortages despite significant financial stability payments to certain qualified providers.
+Intellectually Developmental Disabled (IDD) services comprise of all treatment services administered through the CRSP, including services administered through Community Living Services for self-directed consumers.
+The \$29.9 million increase in costs relate to the financial stability payments to providers, in addition, a significant portion of the \$38.1 million in hazard pay is encompassed in the costs.

-Payments to the State of Michigan totaled \$20.2 million and comprise the local match payment to drawdown federal funds, local state hospital costs and the Insurance Provider Assessment Act (IPPA) tax payments.
+Payments to the State of Michigan totaled \$19.1 million and comprise the local match payment to drawdown federal funds, local state hospital costs and the Insurance Provider Assessment Act (IPA) tax payments.